 mouth or hair.
 Draw attention to that detail by making it slightly bigger and

 more detailed than the other features.
-Then things like clothing and ears can
+Then look at things like clothing, ears and lips can

 be suggested by more simple shapes.